marcomorain/Quake/README.md

 This is a fork of the original GPL release of Quake, ported to OSX.
 The port should work on any BSD or Linux that supports GLFW and OpenAL.

+## Building

+This project should build using the latest Xcode.
+Open the [`osx` project in WinQuake](WinQuake/osx/osx.xcodeproj).
+You will need to install GLFW and OpenAL for windowing management and sound support.

 # Original Readme

 This is the complete source code for winquake, glquake, quakeworld, and